 Help for horses with a quidding problem!

-- Sometimes, for whatever reason, a horse will be uncomfortable or painful when eating.
-As a result, he might start to collect wads of hay in his mouth.
+Sometimes, for whatever reason, a horse will be uncomfortable or painful when eating.
+As a result, he might start collecting hay in his mouth.
 This is quidding.
-You may find them around his feed area, you may see one come out when you remove his bit, you may notice that his pellets or grains are dropped all over the place.
+You may find them around his feed area, you may see one come out when you remove his bit, and you may notice that his pellets or grains are dropped all over the place.

 Look at what your horse leaves behind.
 This is where you might find the results of quidding!